Skip to main content

 Do I need to follow a template to import?

 No, we recommend to follow it, but you can upload any file.
-Just make sure to select the header correctly and match column to data.
+Just make sure to select the header correctly and match the column to the data.

 What format should my file be in?